Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/vsts/packagemanagement/readme.md

 - If you are not using the VSTS Demo Data Generator, you can clone the code from here

-## Task 1: Installing Package Manager Extension
+## Task 1: Installing Package Management Extension

 1. To start using Package Management from Visual Studio Team Services we must first install the Package Management extension from the Visual Studio Market place, you can find the extension <a href="https://marketplace.visualstudio.com/items?itemName=ms.feed">here</a>.